The Knights Templar School

 The Knights Templar School is a co-educational secondary school with academy status located in the market town of Baldock in North Hertfordshire, England.
 In a February 2006 Ofsted report, the school was described as "outstanding", one of only eight secondary schools in Hertfordshire to be so recognised.
 It retained its "outstanding" status following a further Ofsted inspection in February 2009.
 The Knights Templar School gained academy status on 1 April 2011.
 Following an Ofsted inspection in October 2012 the school was categorised as "good" against a newer, far more demanding Inspection framework.
+The School has a large sixth form and serves Baldock, Letchworth and the surrounding villages of North Hertfordshire.

 In September 2019 the school celebrated its 80th anniversary.

 History

-The school claims no connection with the Masonic order of Knights Templar or with The Da Vinci Code – rather, it is named after the chivalrous medieval order of the Knights Templar, who founded Baldock and built the original 12th-century parish church of St. Mary the Virgin in the town.
+The school is named after the medieval order of the Knights Templar, who founded the village of Baldock and built the original 12th-century parish church of St. Mary the Virgin in the 1140s.
 The motto of the Knights Templar School is "Courage and Courtesy".

 The school opened the day after the start of the Second World War in 1939 as the Baldock County Council School and within a week of opening had welcomed evacuee children from Stratford in London; in 1944 a photographer from the Ministry of Information took a series of pictures of students at the school to show the positive way that a typical country school was adjusting to life during wartime.
 These images showed students having medical examinations, taking part in sports and domestic science lessons, cooking over open fires and cultivating the school's playing field to grow food.